 Only young-earth creationism gives us a view that is consistent with the glory, wisdom, power, holiness, truthfulness, and omniscient intelligence of the God revealed through the pages of Scriptures.
 As the Bible presents them, the doctrines of death and the nature of God are utterly opposed to the millions-of-years view.
 If we believe the Bible’s teaching on death, redemption and the character of God, then we must completely reject all old-earth views being advocated by Christians.46

-On a practical note, in our ministry to others, if we accept millions of years of natural evil, then we cannot deal effectively with people who are suffering greatly in the aftermath of events such as the 2010 earthquake in Haiti, the 2011 earthquake/tsunami in Japan and the horrendous series of tornadoes ravaging the southeast United States in April 2011.
+On a practical note, in our ministry to others, if we accept millions of years of natural evil, then we cannot deal effectively with people who are suffering greatly in the aftermath of events such earthquakes, tsunamis, and the horrendous tornadoes ravaging the parts of the United States.
 If these kinds of events were part of the “very good” creation in Genesis 1, then they are not evil but rather good and cannot be called “natural disasters,” as every human calls them.
 But again, how can we trust a God who calls them “very good”?
 How can that be any comfort to those people who are so deeply grieving the loss of everything, including loved ones, in such events?